 The Work Test

-Once you turn 65, the laws around contributing to your super change.
-However, it’s possible to continue adding to your super and enjoying the tax benefits that can come along with doing so.
-You just need to make sure you meet the work test for super and stay within the caps on contributions and your super balance.
+Once you turn 67, it is still possible to add to your super and enjoy the tax benefits, you just need to know the rules.
+The main way is by meeting the work test for super and staying within the caps on contributions and super balance.
 The work test applies until you turn 75.

 What is the work test for super?

 In order to make voluntary, before-tax contributions to your super once you turn 67, you must be able to show that you have been gainfully employed for 40 hours or more in any 30-day period in a financial year.
 This is called the work test.

 If you satisfy the work test, then you should be able to make voluntary contributions to your superannuation and claim the lower tax rate for before-tax contributions.